-In the Islamic Calendar, there are two days of great celebration known as Eid.
-Eid al-Fitr (also known as the Lesser Eid) falls at the end of the auspicious month of Ramadan while Eid al-Adha (known as the Greater Eid) is the festival that follows the great pilgrimage to Hajj at the time of Qurbani.
+In the Islamic calendar, there are two times of great celebration known as Eid.
+Eid al-Fitr (also known as the Lesser Eid) falls at the end of the auspicious month of Ramadan, while Eid al-Adha (known as the Greater Eid) is the festival that follows the great pilgrimage to Hajj at the time of Qurbani.
 The celebrations of Eid are a time to come together with family and friends, eat delicious food and give gifts to the younger members of your community.

-This year, the Eid al-Adha 2020 date is anticipated to fall on Thursday 30th July, depending on the sighting of the moon.
-Although there is no fixed date in the Gregorian calendar as the Islamic Calendar follows the lunar cycle and changes by approximately 10 days every year, Eid al-Adha falls on the 10th day of the final calendar month, Dhul Hijjah.
+This year, the Eid al-Adha 2021 date is anticipated to fall on Tuesday 20th July, depending on the sighting of the moon.
+Although there is no fixed date in the Gregorian calendar as the Islamic calendar follows the lunar cycle and changes by approximately 10 days every year, Eid al-Adha falls on the 10th day of the final calendar month, Dhul Hijjah.

 To enable others living in poverty to enjoy Eid alongside their brothers and sisters, Orphans in Need work to distribute your donations for Eid al-Adha to those most in need, providing Eid gifts to orphans and food packs to families.

 Eid al-Adha is celebrated in honour of the Prophet Ibrahim who willingly gave his son, the most precious thing in his life, for sacrifice in the name of Allah (SWT).
 At the last moment, Allah (SWT) - recognising the Prophet’s devotion - swapped Ibrahim’s son with a ram, and to this day, Muslims sacrifice an animal in the name of Prophet Ibrahim as part of the tradition of Qurbani.
 Part of this sacrifice is providing food to people most in need, and each Qurbani share is split into three parts: one for the family, one for friends and one to be given to those living in poverty.